-A few weeks ago I was doing a hike in the Val d’Areuse near Boudry in the Swiss canton of Neuchâtel, home of the Gorges de l’Areuse.
+A few weeks ago I was doing a hike in the Val d’Areuse near Boudry in the Swiss canton of Neuchâtel.
+It is the home of the Gorges de l’Areuse.
 The Gorges de l’Areuse is a narrow gorge through the limestones of the Jura, shaped by the Areuse river.
-One of the things I was after, was long exposures of the flowing water and nature’s details in it.
+One of the things I wanted to do was to shoot long exposures of the flowing water and nature’s details in it.